 Andy and Will were not lighting the place up either so there was very little camaraderie amongst the Brits.
-Perhaps we weren’t playing as a team enough…..The French, Dutch, Swedes all drank, ate and practiced together!
+Perhaps we weren’t playing as a team enough…..The French, Dutch, and Swedes all drank, ate, and practiced together!

 Anyhow, a scrambled a half decent 47 going out birdie-ing the 8th – a 530-yard par 5.
-We had already been out on the course well over two hours my opponents caddy kept apologising for how long her player took.
-He lasered every shot from the tee to the green, it drove me mad….
+We had already been out on the course for well over two hours my opponent’s caddy kept apologising for how long her player took.
+He lasered every shot from the tee to the green, it drove me mad.

-However, as he became tired and his game suffered more than mine.
-I shot 48 back nine, not good but after 5 and a quarter hours I was like a walking dead zombie…..
+However, as he became tired his game suffered more than mine.
+I shot 48 back nine, which was not good but after 5 and a quarter hours, I was like a walking dead zombie…..

 I finished 13th and 25th out of a field of 35 overall – so respectable but no silverware!

-After the first round, I chatted to some of the other players and spoke at length with EDGA President – Tony Bennett.
-I was also amazed to hear that Jamie Blair (England Golf, Disabled CEO) had flown out to watch the first day, spoken with some of the British players but not to me?!
+After the first round, I chatted with some of the other players and spoke at length with EDGA President – Tony Bennett.
+I was also amazed to hear that Jamie Blair (England Golf, Disabled CEO) had flown out to watch the first day, speaking with some of the British players but not to me?!

 There is also already an agreed agenda on what impairments can take part, it does not look to me that anything other than physical impairment will be considered for these events. #discuss

-To be honest playing alongside wheelchair users does not work for me as an amputee, a time system has to be considered.
-Some players want penalties for slow play administered, five hours plus in sweltering temperatures has to be addressed as amputees our body temperature climbs and fatigue kicks in.
+To be honest, playing alongside wheelchair users does not work for me as an amputee, a time system has to be considered.
+Some players want penalties for slow play administered, five hours plus in sweltering temperatures have to be addressed as amputees body temperature climbs and fatigue kicks in.

 I am trying to devise a way of combating slow play.
 This has to be achieved, EDGA will be looking at it seriously.
 I believe that penalties for groups taking more than 4 hours 30 minutes must come in.

-So, hopefully, you’re now getting the flavour of the event, you’ll appreciate a two ball over 5 hours!
+So, hopefully, you’re now getting the flavour of the event, and you’ll appreciate a two-ball over 5 hours!

-EDGA have volunteer marshals on every third hole, the marshals may be given the power to effect penalties – it’s some we have to consider for larger events.
+EDGA has volunteer marshals on every third hole, and the marshals may be given the power to effect penalties – it’s something we have to consider for larger events.

 For the next event I believe the DGA should try to enter more players, many DGA players would qualify if they were willing to undertake the medical scrutiny, certainly something to consider for some.